Megan Rapinoe: 2013–2023: Seattle Reign

-In September 2019, the Reign recognized Rapinoe, along with eight others, as a Reign Legend, joining the 36 previous legends.

-During the 2021 season, Rapinoe scored six goals in 12 appearances for the club and co-captained the squad with Lauren Barnes.
+In September 2019, the Reign recognized Rapinoe as a Reign Legend.
+During the 2021 season, Rapinoe co-captained the team with Lauren Barnes and scored six goals in 12 appearances.
 In August 2021, Rapinoe was named NWSL Player of the Month.
-The Reign finished in second place during the regular season with a record.
-After advancing to the NWSL Playoffs, they were eliminated by eventual champions Washington Spirit.

-On July 8, 2023, Rapinoe announced that she would retire from professional soccer after the 2023 National Women's Soccer League season.
-Her final Reign home match on October 6 drew a NWSL record attendance of 34,130 at Lumen Field.
-The match included a ceremony to honor Rapinoe.
-OL Reign qualified for the playoffs and advanced to the 2023 NWSL Championship, where they lost to NJ/NY Gotham.
-Rapinoe was injured in the third minute of the match with a torn Achilles' tendon.
+The Reign finished in second place during the regular season with a record; they were eliminated from the NWSL Playoffs by the eventual champions Washington Spirit.
+On July 8, 2023, Rapinoe announced that she would retire from professional soccer after the 2023 season.
+Her final home match with the Reign on October 6 drew a league-record attendance of 34,130, and included a ceremony honoring her.

 International career

 Youth national teams

-Rapinoe played for the United States under-16 national soccer team in 2002 and traveled with the team to France and Houston, Texas.
-She also played at the United States Youth Soccer Association International Tournament in Houston in May 2003.

-From 2003 to 2005, Rapinoe played for the United States under-19 team.
-She made 21 appearances and scored nine goals.
-Her first camp with the under-19 team occurred in January 2003 in Chula Vista, California.
-She traveled with the team during a European tour to the Netherlands and Germany in July 2003.
-She scored her first goal with the team against Mexico on March 1, 2003.
-Rapinoe played in three matches at the 2004 CONCACAF Under-19 qualifying tournament, scoring three goals.
-During the 2004 FIFA U-19 Women's World Championship in Thailand she scored a team-high three goals, including one in the third-place match victory against Brazil.
+Rapinoe played for the U.S. Under-16 team in 2002, traveling with the team to France.
+She played at the U.S. Youth Soccer Association International Tournament in Houston in May 2003.
+From 2003 to 2005, Rapinoe played for the national U-19 team, making 21 appearances and scoring nine goals.
+She played for the team Mexico in March 2003 and in the Netherlands and Germany during a European tour in July of that year.
+She played in three matches at the 2004 CONCACAF U-19 qualifying tournament, scoring three goals.
+During the 2004 FIFA U-19 Women's World Championship in Thailand, Rapinoe scored another three goals, including one against Brazil that secured a third-place finish for the United States.
+(Note: Attributed to multiple references:)